 Outstanding academic programs

 Cornell encourages intellectual freedom, and the variety and flexibility of our educational programs give real meaning to the concept of student choice.
-Our seven undergraduate Colleges and Schools—Agriculture and Life Sciences; Architecture, Art, and Planning; Arts and Sciences; Engineering; Hotel Administration; Human Ecology; and Industrial and Labor Relations—allow you to concentrate on the field of your choice while making it possible for you to study in areas of interest outside your “home” college or school.
+Our seven undergraduate schools—Agriculture and Life Sciences; Architecture, Art, and Planning; Arts and Sciences; Business (Charles H. Dyson School of Applied Economics and Management, and School of Hotel Administration); Engineering; Human Ecology; and Industrial and Labor Relations—allow you to concentrate on the field of your choice while making it possible for you to study in areas of interest outside your “home” college or school.
 We offer nearly 80 formal major fields, as well as dual-degree programs and a score of interdisciplinary majors that give you unusual opportunities to cross traditional departmental boundaries.

 Outside the classroom